About the Book

 Across from her, Mortimer leaned in, as well, ostensibly studying the man on the floor with equal parts intrigue and disgust.
 “Wonder what happened to the sod.
 I haven’t seen a beating like this in all my years.”

-Lorelai schooled a level expression from her face at the reference to his many perceived years.
+Lorelai schooled a level expression on her face at the reference to his many perceived years.
 He was all of twenty, and the only violence he witnessed outside of sport, he perpetrated himself.

 “Brigands, you suspect?”
 Sir Robert fretted from beside her, checking the gathering darkness for villains.